belfastraven/documentation/docs/User-Guide_Getting-Started-Download-Page.md

 **Preparation**

 Make sure you have a **good & reliable** SD card and a **proper power supply**.
-The XZ-compressed  should be written with an approved imaging tool capable of validating the burn.
+The XZ-compressed image  should be written with an approved imaging tool capable of validating the burn.

 **Approved Imaging Tools**